PLAN YOUR ANZAC DAY

 • You may also wear a deceased relative’s medals/replicas on the right breast (see more below).

-If the medals were awarded to your relative
+If the medals were awarded to your late relative

 • Wear the medals (or replicas) on the right breast of your jacket, shirt or dress.